 - Sudden hearing loss or quickly worsening hearing loss.

-- Hearing loss that has gotten more and then less severe within the last six months.
+- Hearing loss that has gotten more and then less severe within the last 6 months.

 - Hearing loss or tinnitus (ringing) in only one ear, or a noticeable difference in how well you can hear in each ear.

-Why are some hearing aids becoming available without a prescription?
+Why are some hearing aids available without a prescription?